 Overstuffed School Schedules vs. The Learning Lifestyle

-There’s a new school year coming up, and as you plan, it can be tempting to create a school schedule that would stagger a grad student.
-I know- I’ve been there.
-I’ve started school years with so many classes planned for my boys that we would have been at the table for most of the daylight hours if we’d done it all.
+There’s a new school year coming up, and as you plan it can be tempting to create a school schedule that would stagger a grad student.
+I know — I’ve been there.
+I’ve started school years with so many classes planned for my boys that it would have taken 16 hours a day to finish.

 Fortunately, I always got a reality check.
-It usually arrived around lunchtime of the first day or so, with the realization that we’d finished only about 2/3 of the essentials, and there was absolutely no way that anyone’s attention span was going to last through the fourteen electives I’d planned.
+It usually arrived around lunchtime of the first day or so, with the realization that we’d finished maybe 2/3 of the essentials, and there was absolutely no way that anyone’s attention span was going to last through the remaining fourteen electives.

 Over time, I learned that we could study any number of topics without weariness if we did two essential things:

 Busywork, in my opinion, kills the joy of learning for most children.
 There are always a few students who seem to enjoy filling in blanks in workbooks or writing answers to all the review questions in a chapter before taking the test.
 However, time spent doing those things is often time wasted.

 I would much rather see young people reading attentively, annotating the text, narrating, taking notes or sketching maps and diagrams.
 We never did tests, but if your students must take a test, try having them take it after just a careful reading and narration.
 If they pass the test, they move on; if they don’t pass, they can do the relevant review questions.